datsoftlyngby/soft2019spring-ai/projects/project3/README.md

 ----------------------
 ### Part 4: The 5-feature Challenge
-This is a test of your ability to combine Part 1-3  above into one single objective:
+This is a test of your ability to combine Parts 1-3 from above into one single objective:

 #### Optimize your models, using only 5 features.